|

 all-knowing and all-powerful.
 Judaism is the oldest

 surviving monotheistic religion.
+The Ten

 Commandments - were given by God to Moses at Mount